USS Francis Marion: US Navy ship, 1961–1975

 The ship deployed on numerous major exercises from 1961 to 1968.
 In October – November 1962, she served as part of the U.S. naval blockade of Cuba during the Cuban Missile Crisis with units of the 8th Marine Regiment aboard.
 In December 1968 she served as the secondary recovery ship for the Apollo 8 lunar mission.
 On 1 January 1969 she was designated an Amphibious Transport (LPA-249).
 From 1969 through 1975 Francis Marion participated in numerous amphibious assault exercises in the Mediterranean and Caribbean.
 She was in the Med 2-70 exercise and was part of the CARIB Ready Group 1-71, CARIB 2-72, and CARIB 1-73.
 In 1974, she participated in three amphibious exercises and in 1975 she was in two more exercises.

 Naval Reserve ship, 1975–1979

-In November 1975, the ship's status was changed to a Naval Reserve Forces Ship and manned with a mix of USN and Naval Reserve personnel.
-In 1976 she underwent a major overhaul in Baltimore.
+In November 1975, the ship's status was changed to a Naval Reserve Forces Ship and she was crewed with a mix of USN and Naval Reserve personnel.
+In 1976, she underwent a major overhaul in Baltimore.
 On 13 June 1977, Rear-Admiral John C. Dixon, Jr., his staff and crewmembers, along with 341 Midshipmen from the United States Naval Academy and NROTC Units were aboard when the ship departed Norfolk, Virginia as flagship for TG 21.6, the U.S. contingent for the Silver Jubilee Naval Review in honor of Queen Elizabeth II.
 On 16 May 1978 she carried 1,100 Marines to participate in Solid Shield 78.
 In December 1978 she received the Commander in Chief, U.S. Atlantic Fleet "Golden Anchor" award.